16-Year-Old Noel Buck Embracing Every Challenge As He Looks To Make His Mark With Revolution

 He has dreams of making a huge impact for the Revolution in the near future, and making a big splash on the biggest stage in soccer somewhere down the road.

 “The next step is becoming a proper player on this team, a full team player starting games,” Buck said.
 “The long term goal is I’d like to go to the [Premier League] — that’s the tippy top goal.
-But I’m going to take it one step at a time, and that [first step] is to get on the field.”MORE NEWS: Brad Marchand Snatches Fan's Phone, Records Hilarious Message Before Bruins-Capitals Game
+But I’m going to take it one step at a time, and that [first step] is to get on the field.”MORE NEWS: Hurley: Even In Defeat, Tom Brady Just Delivers

-Catch Levan Reid’s 1-on-1 with Noel Buck on Sunday night’s Sports Final on WBZ-TV!
+Watch Levan Reid’s full 1-on-1 with Noel Buck from Sunday night’s Sports Final on WBZ-TV in the video above!